ElcoLuijendijk/pybasin/readme.md

 ## Getting started

-* click the download link on the right for a zip file of the source code
-* or clone the repository
+* Click the download link on the right for a zip file of the source code or clone the repository
 * Make sure you have installed the necessary python modules (see list below).
 The easiest is to use a python distribution that already includes all the necessary modules, like [Anaconda](https://www.continuum.io/downloads), [pythonxy](https://code.google.com/p/pythonxy/) or [canopy](https://www.enthought.com/products/canopy/).
-* Navigate to the PyBasin directory and execute PyBasin by executing the following command from the command line:
+* Navigate to the directory where you have saved the code and execute PyBasin by executing the following command from the command line:

 ````sh
 python pybasin.py